MattLdwig/100-days-of-code/r1-log.md

 ### R181

 TicTacToe with JS - Starting to work on the minmax algorithm.
 Complete two more Katas with Python too.

+### R182

+TicTacToe with JS - Continue working on minmax algorithm & 1st chapter of CrypoZombies.